lextm/iisexpress-httpplatformhandler/Readme.md

 LeXtudio Inc. started to ship its own version of HttpPlatformHandler, so you might use its IIS Express installers directly.

-To learn more, you can start with [this post](https://docs.lextudio.com/blog/httpplatformhandler-v2/).
+To learn more, you can leave this page and jump to [this post](https://docs.lextudio.com/blog/httpplatformhandler-v2/).

+Only if you prefer to use Microsoft's HttpPlatformHandler v1.2 you can scroll down.

 ## Install